Capture-the-Gacha/gacha-world/docs/README.md

 ### GitHub Dependabot

 - **Tool Used**: GitHub Dependabot
-- **Results**: Dependabot was enabled in the GitHub repository to monitor dependencies in requirements.txt, Dockerfile, and other dependency files.
+- **Results**: Dependabot was enabled in the GitHub repository to monitor dependencies in `requirements.txt`, `Dockerfile`, and other dependency files.
 It automatically raises pull requests for outdated or vulnerable dependencies, making it easy to review and update them.

----

-## 10. Additional Features

-- **Automatic Auction Expiration Handling**:
-  - **Description**: The system automatically handles auction expirations, closing auctions and processing settlements without manual intervention.
-  - **Implementation**: Implemented scheduled tasks in the **Auction Service** to periodically check for expired auctions and execute the necessary operations.

-- **Admin Gateway**:
-  - **Description**: A dedicated gateway for administrative functions, separating admin operations from regular user activities.
-  - **Implementation**: The **Admin Gateway** routes admin-specific requests to the appropriate services and enforces authentication and authorization policies for admin users.

 ---